saenyakorn/monorepo-versioning-gitops/README.md

 # Reference

-Big thanks to the following articles and projects that help me write this article.
+Many thanks to the authors and contributors of the following articles and projects, which provided valuable insights and inspiration for this article.

 - [What are Microservices][1]
 - [Monorepo.tools][2]